matrix-org/sydent/docs/templates.md

 ## Migration email templates

-Migration template files should have the name `migration_template.eml` or `migration_template.eml.j2`.
+Migration template files should have the name `migration_template.eml.j2`.

 ### All substitutions